-The radical shift to Software as a Service (SaaS) continues apace.
-Forrester Research expects cloud CRM will become the single most common deployment model for CRM within five years, with newer SaaS solutions replacing most on-premise installations.
+The continuing and rapid shift to Software as a Service (SaaS) continues apace.
+Forrester Research expects cloud CRM will become the single most common deployment model for CRM within the next two years, with newer SaaS solutions replacing most on-premise CRM installations.

 - Devise a clear strategy